-Container Terminal for this is ITI Fitter & Electrical.
+Container Terminal and the minimum qualification for this is ITI Fitter & Electrical.

 Stitching & Bagging Machine Operator

 The training includes teaching of stitching and bagging operation in FCC 7 plant.
 It is for 1 Month and the min. qualification required is 10 Pass.